dennisreimann/uiengine/README.md

 ### 🗜 Prerequisites

-UIengine requires at least Node.js 8.11.
-Future versions will track the latest active Node.js LTS version.
+UIengine requires at least Node.js 10.13 (tracking the latest active Node.js LTS version).
 This guarantees a reasonable level of backwards compatibility.

 ### 🖖 Alternatives